Eugene Biel-Bienne: Career

-From 1954 to 1956, he lived in Caracas, Venezuela, where his sister lived, and he exhibited his paintings in the Museo de Arte Contemporáneo.
-He moved back to the US and served as the Director of the French-American Art Institute in Washington, D.C. from 1956 to 1959.
-That year, after his wife died, he moved to Nashville, Tennessee and joined the Department of Fine Arts in the College of Arts and Science at Vanderbilt University as a faculty member and taught drawing and painting.
-However, he clashed with other faculty members, including the department chair, Walter Sharp, and the Chancellor, Harvie Branscomb (1894-1998).
-He also sided with Gordon D. Kaufman (1925-2011), who was teaching at the Vanderbilt University Divinity School, to support African-American activist James Lawson, who was expelled from the Vanderbilt campus in 1960.
+From 1954 to 1956, he lived in Caracas, Venezuela, where his sister-in-law lived, and he exhibited his paintings in the Museo de Arte Contemporáneo.
+He moved back to the US and served as the Director of the French-American Art Institute in Washington, D.C., from 1956 to 1959.
+That year, after his wife died, he moved to Nashville, Tennessee, and joined the Department of Fine Arts in the College of Arts and Science at Vanderbilt University as a faculty member and taught drawing and painting.
+The department chair, Walter Sharp had hired Biel-Bienne and was an enthusiastic supporter.
+However, when Sharp retired, Biel-Bienne lost support and the new director fired him. ref name="visualtheology"/> He also sided with Gordon D. Kaufman (1925-2011), who was teaching at the Vanderbilt University Divinity School, to support African-American activist James Lawson, who was expelled from the Vanderbilt campus in 1960.
 Meanwhile, he continued to produce paintings, and exhibited at the Cheekwood Botanical Garden and Museum of Art, the Parthenon and the Vanderbilt Art Gallery.
 However, he was fired by Vanderbilt University in 1963, though he stayed in his one-bedroom apartment close to campus overlooking the Centennial Park until he died six years later.
 Paul Harmon, another painter from Nashville, inherited the executorship of his estate.

 Some of his paintings are exhibited in the Smithsonian American Art Museum in Washington, D.C.
 Others can be found in the Musée National d'Art Moderne in Paris, the National Gallery in Berlin, the Victoria and Albert Museum in London, and the Cheekwood Botanical Garden and Museum of Art in Nashville.